Home sign: Identifying features

 However, there are certain "resilient" properties of language whose development can proceed without guidance of a conventional language model.
 More recent studies of deaf children's gestural systems show systematicity and productivity.
 Across users, these systems tend to exhibit a stable lexicon, word order tendency, complex sentence usage, and noun-verb pairs.
 They have also been shown to have the property of recursion, which allows systems to be generative.
 Deaf children may borrow spoken language gestures, but these gestures are altered to serve as linguistic markers.
 As the child develops, their utterances grow in size and complexity.
 Adult home signers use systems that mature to display more linguistic features than the simpler systems used by child home signers.

 Lexicon

 Studies of home signing children and adults show consistent pairing between the form of a gesture token and its meaning.
 These signs are also combined in compound gestures to create new words.
 The lack of bidirectionality in creation of home sign systems between the parent and child restricts the invention of signs with arbitrary meanings.
 The emergence of a conventionalized lexicon proceeds slower in a home sign system than in natural languages with a richer social network.
-Study of adult home signers in Nicaragua show that home signers use gesture to communicate about number, with cardinal numeral and non-cardinal numeral markings.
+A study of adult home signers in Nicaragua show that home signers use gestures to communicate about numbers, with cardinal numeral and non-cardinal numeral markings.